UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 :information_source: Reusable `Node Types` that, e.g., can be used by multiple applications, should be placed in a common repository.
 On the other hand, application-specific `Node Types` should be placed in the application-specific repositories.
 The application-specific repository can then import the common repositories.
-Therefore, the user has to create a `repositories.json` file in the root directory of the repository.
+Therefore, the user must create a `repositories.json` file in the repository's root directory.
-In this file all repositories to be imported are listed with their name, repository url and branch:
+In this file, all repositories to be imported are listed with their name, repository URL, and branch:
 ```json
 [ {
   "name" : "Normative Types",